Lorddragonfira/Principles2020/README.md

 We keep your information for 18 months at which point we securely destroy it by securely erasing the data, or physically through a crusher or shredder.
 You have the right to ask for a copy of any personal information we hold about you, and to ask for it to be corrected if you think it is wrong.
 If you’d like to ask for a copy of your information, or to have it corrected, please contact us at https://support.google.com/, or (866) 777-7550

+## 5. How this applies to the 5 principles which I chose
+It follows Principle 7 by allowing the individual to have the ability to correct the information Youtube has on them.
+The policy clearly outlines that you can contact us through email or phone number if you want the personal information we hold about you to be corrected if wrong.
+It follows Principle 1 by clearly stating our purpose for collecting.
+E.G sharing, listening and building.
+It also clearly sttates the type of personal information we will be collecting about the individual by listing the information we are collecting E.G Name, contact, location, etc.
+It follows Principle 2 by stating that we are collecting information about you from YOU!
+It follows Principle 3 by clearly stating why we are collecting the information and who will be getting the information.
+This private policy even includes the other agency/third party agency that will have access to your information.
+It follows Principle 5 by including a statement on how we store the individuals data, how long we store it for and what measures we have taken to prevent any loss, theft, misuse or disclosure.